- October 14, 2020

 Nexoria: Dungeon Rogue Heroes is a turn-based roguelike RPG set in a dark fantasy world.
 Recruit heroes, build your party, and delve into procedurally generated dungeons filled with challenging enemies and valuable loot.
 Every playthrough offers a unique experience as you strategize, level up your heroes, and craft powerful equipment to overcome the challenges that await you in the depths of Nexoria.

-- Nexoria: Dungeon Rogue Heroes features charming pixel art graphics and cute character designs, enhancing the overall aesthetic experience.
+- Nexoria: Dungeon Rogue Heroes features charming pixel art graphics and cute character designs, making it visually appealing.

-- The game offers a variety of gameplay modes, including an engaging turn-based combat system and random events that keep the experience fresh.
+- The game offers a variety of gameplay modes, including an engaging turn-based combat system and opportunities for strategic decision-making.

-- The game suffers from frequent crashes and technical glitches, making it frustrating to play and often resulting in lost progress.
+- The game suffers from frequent crashes and technical issues, which can disrupt gameplay and lead to lost progress.

-- The user interface lacks clarity, particularly regarding mana costs for spells, which complicates strategic planning during gameplay.
+- The user interface lacks clarity, particularly regarding mana costs for spells, making strategic planning difficult.

 “The gameplay is engaging and fun, consisting not only of battles and dungeon exploration, but also text-based events where players can choose from offered options, each with their own consequences – neutral, positive, or negative.”